kerolex/DeepbBit-VPR/README.md

 We propose a new unsupervised deep learning approach to learn compact binary descriptor.
 We enforce three criterions on binary codes which are learned at the top layer of our network: 1) minimal loss quantization, 2) evenly distributed codes and 3) rotation invariant bits.
 Then, we learn the parameters of the networks with a back-propagation technique.
 Experimental results on three different visual analysis tasks including image matching, image retrieval, and object recognition demonstrate the effectiveness of the proposed approach.

 The details can be found in the following [CVPR 2016 paper](http://www.iis.sinica.edu.tw/~kevinlin311.tw/cvpr16-deepbit.pdf)

-## Citation

-If you find DeepBit useful in your research, please consider citing:

-    Learning Compact Binary Descriptors with Unsupervised Deep Neural Networks Kevin Lin, Jiwen Lu, Chu-Song Chen and Jie Zhou IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016

 ## Prerequisites